 I generally try to save my seeds, but there are definite benefits to buying seeds as well.

 These seeds are known as “old” seeds that are at least 40 years old, and they are passed down from generation to generation through open pollination.
 This open pollination has been done naturally and without intentional changes to the plant/fruit’s characteristics.
 As a result, the plants have had slight characteristic changes over time.
 Many of these changes are super beneficial because they may make the plant more suited to climate changes, new diseases, or pests.
 These are hardy seeds and, by far, my favorite.
-(See below where I discuss open-pollinated seeds)
+(See below where I discuss open-pollinated seeds).
+Heirloom seeds are the most common seeds saved by gardeners.
+They are non GMO and very popular for seed exchanges.
+Not only that, but I LOVE some of the heirloom varieties of tomatoes, (Dr. Wyche and Cherokee Purple come to mind).

 Organic seed farmers cultivate seeds with extreme care to ensure no chemical exposure to the plants and subsequent fruit.
 It costs a pretty penny for the certification, and the seeds tend to be more expensive.